How to Write Viral Content for LinkedIn

 Start with proven topics

 When you’re just starting out, focus on writing about topics that have already proven successful in your niche.
 This means choosing subjects that have worked well for others in the past.
+Here are several topics that have worked well on LinkedIn before.

 How to Write Great LinkedIn Content